okkindel/GCCompiler/README.md

 # GCCompiler

-Gębalang is a simple imerative language based on i have no idea what.
+Gębalang is a simple imperative programming language based on i have no idea what.
 Let me introduce a *a new georgus compiler* of this awesome language - **GCCompiler**.

 ## Compile sources

-Source files are located in `./compiler` directory.
+Source files are located in `./compiler/src` directory.
 To compile the compiler by yourself you will need:

 | tool  | version |
 |-------|---------|